 The law requires that all SCHE and DHE recipients renew their exemption; every two years for SCHE and every year for DHE.
 The Department of Finance will mail you a renewal reminder notice and application.
 We will provide the application early enough to give you ample time to prepare any documents you will need to send us with your application.
-If you did not receive a renewal application and it is time to renew, you should download a renewal application from our website, fill it out and mail it with all required documentation to the address on the form.
-You may also call 311 and request that a renewal application be mailed to you.

 Any change to a deed will require the Department of Finance to review the deed to determine if you, the senior, retained a life estate on the property.
 If the deed provides for a life estate for the senior homeowner, then the senior homeowner can complete the application and their income will be used to establish the continuation of the exemption.